TruebitProtocol/truebit-eth/README.md

 * `solverReward`: the reward paid to the Solver for correctly solving the task
 * `verifierTax`: the payment to be split among all Verifiers
 * `ownerFee`: the fee paid by the Task Submitter to the smart contract issuing the task (if any)
-* `blockLimit`: the maximum number of blocks a Solver or Verifier should spend solving the task.
+* `blockLimit`: the maximum number of blocks a Solver or Verifier spends executing the task

 See also sample task [above](#Writing-task-outputs-via-Truebit-OS).